How to use transistor as a switch

 Controlling Transistor Switch Operation with a Capacitor

-This example circuit uses a capacitor to control the current flow to the base terminal of a trannsistor.
-Initially the capacitor is charged up via the resistor above it.
-Eventually the upper plate of the capacitor reaches such a potential that a current begins to flow into the base of the transistor, switching the transistor on and causing the bulb to shine.
+This example circuit uses a capacitor to control the current flow to the base terminal of a transistor.
+Initially, the capacitor is charged up via the resistor above it.
+Eventually, the upper plate of the capacitor reaches such a potential that a current begins to flow into the base of the transistor, switching the transistor on and causing the bulb to shine.

-You should also noted that the lamp remains off untill enough charge stores inside the capacitor that can provide turn-on current to base terminal of transistor.
+You should also note that the lamp remains off until enough charge is stored inside the capacitor to provide the turn-on current to the base terminal of the transistor.

 In this example circuit, the capacitor charges up until its lower plate is at such a low potential that no current can flow into the base of the transistor.
 The result is that the transistor is initially on, but then after a period of time is switched off.
 In this and last circuits, there is a timing effect.
 After a certain period of time, which can be determined by the choice of resistor and capacitor, the transistor is either switched on or off.

-This example circuit of transistor as a switch is similar to circuit of last example except that by varying the value of the variable resistor it is possible to vary the time it takes before the transistor is switched on.
+This example circuit of a transistor as a switch is similar to the circuit of the last example, except that by varying the value of the variable resistor, it is possible to vary the time it takes before the transistor is switched on.

 Video lecture